Shippable/docs/sources/platform/resource-loadbalancer.md

 page_main_title: loadBalancer
 main_section: Platform
+sub_section: Workflow
-sub_section: Resources
+sub_sub_section: Resources

 # loadBalancer
 `loadBalancer` resource is used to represent a loadbalancer as the name suggests.

 You can create a loadbalancer resource by [adding](resources-working-wth#adding) it to `shippable.resources.yml`